 4 to synchronize activities between this Resolution, Resolution 646 (Rev.WRC-12) and Resolution 647 (Rev.WRC-12) to prevent a possible overlap.

+5 to continue to assist Member States with their emergency communication preparedness activities by maintaining the database1 of information from administrations for use in emergency situations, which includes contact information and optionally includes available frequencies.

 SUP SDN/86A23A1A7/2